SuperScientificSoftwareLaboratory/Mille-feuille/README.md

 sh run_bicg.sh
 ```

-4.The Performance result will appear in the data folder.
+4. The Performance result will appear in the data folder.

 ## Contact us
 If you have any questions about running the code, please contact Dechuang Yang.